Undertow (2004 film)

-Undertow is a 2004 American psychological thriller film co-written and directed by David Gordon Green and starring Jamie Bell, Devon Alan, Dermot Mulroney and Josh Lucas.
-Taking place in Georgia, the film tells the story of two boys pursued by a murderous uncle.
+Undertow is a 2004 American Southern Gothic psychological thriller film directed by David Gordon Green, who cowrote the film's screenplay with Joe Conway based on an original story by Terrence Malick (under the pseudonym Lingard Jervey).
+Starring Jamie Bell, Devon Alan, Dermot Mulroney and Josh Lucas, the film tells the story of two boys and their farmer father being pursued by a murderous uncle in rural Georgia.

 The film premiered at the 2004 Deauville Film Festival, and released on October 22, 2004 in the United States.
 Met with a mixed response from critics, the film received special recognition for excellence in filmmaking from the National Board of Review of Motion Pictures.

 Plot

 Following the death of his wife Audrey, John Munn (Dermot Mulroney) moves with his two sons, mid-teen Chris Munn (Jamie Bell) and adolescent Tim Munn (Devon Alan), to a pig farm in rural Drees County, Georgia, where they lead a reclusive life.
 Chris is a rebellious, troubled teen, resulting in frequent contact with police.

 John's brother Deel (Josh Lucas) visits the family.
 The two boys are surprised; they do not even know of his existence.
 Deel wants a hoard of gold coins from John that their father left them.
 Deel eventually finds them.
 John refuses to give them to Deel.
 In the ensuing struggle, Deel murders him.
 He tries to kill Chris and Tim as well, but they escape and run away from home with the coins.

 On the run, the boys meet an assortment of fairytale-like characters.
 Deel pursues them, eventually succeeding.
 Wading into a river, Chris throws away the gold coins into the water.
 Enraged by the loss, Deel struggles with Chris, attempting to drown him.
 However, Deel is fatally stabbed in the chest.

 Chris appears to wake up in the hospital.
 There, he is reunited with Tim and their grandparents.